microsoftgraph/msgraph-sample-teamsapp-dotnet/tutorial/05-add-aad-auth.md

     }
     ```

 1. Save your changes and restart the app.
 Refresh the tab in Microsoft Teams.
-The tab should display `{ "status": "OK" }`.
+You should get a pop-up window asking for consent to the Microsoft Graph permissions scopes.
+After accepting, the tab should display `{ "status": "OK" }`.

+    > [!NOTE]
+    > If the tab displays `"FailedToOpenWindow"`, please disable pop-up blockers in your browser and reload the page.

 1. Review the log output.
 You should see the `Access token for Graph` entry.
 If you parse that token, you'll notice that it contains the Microsoft Graph scopes configured in **appsettings.json**.